Sébastien Charpentier (motorcyclist)

-In 2000 he participated in the 24 Hours of Le Mans with William Costes and Sébastien Gimbert.
+In 2000, Charpentier participated in the 24 Hours of Le Mans with William Costes and Sébastien Gimbert.

-In the 2007 Supersport world championship, an injury-induced absence in some races reduced his final standing to 11th overall, in stark contrast to his double championships victories in the previous two years.
+In the 2007 Supersport world championship, an injury-induced absence in some races reduced Charpentier's final standing to 11th overall, in stark contrast to his double championships victories in the previous two years.
 He did not race full-time in 2008 or 2009, but did race the 2009 Le Mans motorcycle race, and mentored young Honda riders Gino Rea and Maxime Berger.

-For 2010 he returned to World Supersport racing with Triumph, but quit the team after just one unsuccessful race.
+For 2010, Charpentier returned to World Supersport racing with Triumph, but quit the team after just one unsuccessful race.
 He then joined Daffix Racing BMW for the Endurance World Championship, swapping rides with countryman Matthieu Lagrive.